Personal & Retention Counseling

 Counseling services are available by scheduled appointment during open hours.
 A limited number of short-term, on-going, weekly counseling appointments are available each term; please see a Lane Counselor at the Counseling Center (main campus) for consultation.
 Florence Counseling & Advising for Florence students.

 There are also private practice and community services available throughout Lane County.
-Feel free to check out 211 info at: 211-Info., Community Counseling Resources or Private Practice (Psychology Today)
+Feel free to check out 211 info at: 211-Info., Crisis & Community Counseling Resources or Private Practice (Psychology Today)